 Change your habits

 As you work on setting your vision, letting go of distractions and embracing the weird and wonderful way you are made, it is time to make some changes to your habits.
-I find changing habits most effective at creating meaningful change.
+I find changing habits a very effective at creating meaningful change.
 As you work on changing your habits, don’t forget to track them.
 It is really helpful at keeping you accountable in creating true habit change.

 Put things into action